Board of Directors

 President

-Executive Board (2023-2026)
+Executive Board (2026-2029)

 Bob Gordon

-Interim Treasurer & Director of Development
+Director of Development

-Executive Board (2024-2027)
+(2024-2027)

 A resident of the Weston Lakes community, Bob is a former teacher from Texas A&M, and has over forty years experience in the oil and gas industry as an ocean engineer.
 In his retirement, Bob has has served First Fulshear Methodist Church as both a member and leader, working alongside fellow parishioners to pursue a capital campaign for campus development.
 With an interest and appreciation for history, he looks forward to applying his professional and networking skills to fundraisers and grant opportunities in support of growth for the FHA.